ElectiveNodejs/exam_requirements/README.md

 You must be able to talk about the content of the curriculum, and you will be asked questions based on the curriculum as well.

-There is no other formal requirements.
+There are no other formal requirements.